Moisture Frequently Asked Questions

 Our advice is free – take advantage of it before you take delivery.

 Some batch controllers correct the aggregate target weights on the subsequent batch, based on the moisture value measured on the previous batch, while others recalculate the target during the weighing period, based on the current moisture value.
 Both systems have their merits and both can use the “sampling” mode of operation.
-The moisture average is started when the feed gate opens and continues during the fast and slow or jogged feed.
-The analog output is updated continuously and a reading can be taken at any time.
-This is much better than using the “continuous” mode, which has a built-in response time of several seconds that limits the accuracy when immediate results are required.
+In this, the moisture averaging starts when the feed gate opens and continues during the fast and slow or jogged feed.
+The analog output updates continuously and the controller can take a reading at any time.
+This is much better than using the “continuous” mode, which has a built-in response time of several seconds.
+Consequently, it limits the accuracy when you require immediate results.

 The SAMPLING mode is the best for both on-the-fly and next batch measurement.